MA Animation

 N/A

-This course gives practitioners a year to create an animated film, technical showreel or other animation related outcomes from start to finish.
-You will engage in a critical dialogue that integrates practice, theory and the professional aspects of animation.
+This course gives practitioners a year to create an animated film, technical showreel or other animation-related outcomes from start to finish.

 Our academic staff are engaged in contemporary practice in their specialism and will support, encourage and challenge you during your studies.
-You will be taught in a vibrant and bespoke postgraduate suite.
-All postgraduate students are taught together in research methods and business-related modules.
+All postgraduate students are taught together for research methods and business-related modules.
+Postgraduate courses can be studied either full-time over one academic year or part-time over two academic years.
+Teaching is broken down into three teaching blocks per year.

 MA Animation